Francesco Loredan (ambassador): Early life and family

 He was born, presumably at the family villa in Stra, near Venice, on 19 October 1656 into the Santo Stefano branch of the Loredan family as the eldest son of the patrician Leonardo di Francesco Loredan (d.
 1675), and of Alba Soranzo di Andrea, of the prestigious branch called the Golden Touch.

 From Leonardo and Alba, who celebrated their marriage, on 5 February 1655, in the monastery of Santa Maria delle Vergini, three other men and six women were born.
 Giovanni (1662-1725), Andrea (1664-1704), the only one who married, producing numerous children with Caterina Grimani, including Francesco Loredan, elected doge in 1752, and Girolamo.
 The daughters, except one who became a nun, married, richly married, with the offspring of some of the most prominent families: Francesca with Almorò Dolfin, Elisabetta with Antonio Da Mula, Maria with Marino Zorzi, Maddalena with Antonio Giustinian and Paolina with Domenico Zane.

-His father, who had not had an exceptional political career, but had left a considerable fortune, passed away in 1675 when he was found dead in a boat near the Palazzo Contarini-Sceriman.
+His father, who had not had an exceptional political career, but had left a considerable fortune, died in 1675 when he was found dead in a boat near the Palazzo Contarini-Sceriman.
 The unexplained death was the source of many rumours, claiming accidental death by fall from a bridge, murder by relatives, or murder by the Inquisitors of the Republic.
 The widow, Alba, was responsible for the children, some of whom were very young.